temporalio/proposals/node/logging-and-metrics-for-user-code.md

 ## Logging and Metrics in user Workflow code

 A hard requirement for our logging and metrics solution for user code is that we do not enforce a specific tool or convention and instead let our users use their existing tools.<br/>
 For Activities, there is not an issue because users can run anything in an Activity.
 In Workflows OTOH, only deterministic code can run and metrics and logs should usually be dropped when a Workflow is replaying.
-Additionally the fact that the Node SDK runs Workflows in v8 isolates, mean that there's no way to do IO or anything that interacts with the world without explicit support from the SDK.
+Additionally the fact that the Node SDK runs Workflows in v8 isolates, means that there's no way to do IO or anything that interacts with the world without explicit support from the SDK.

 ### IO in Workflow code